swiftxp-hub/spt-show-me-the-money/README.md

 This means you always see the value that gives you "a 100% chance of selling" on SPT's virtual flea market.

 The "Include flea tax" option then deducts the estimated fee for listing the item on the flea market.
 Tarkov's own method is used for this.
 This should actually be very accurate, but as always, it's a little more complicated in reality.
-That's why I've marked the function in the mod as "Experimental", because I can't guarantee that it will always be 100% accurate.
+I can't guarantee that it will always be 100% accurate.
 Also fees for presets and packs are not fully considered by the mod at the moment (I may integrate this in future versions).

 However, you can also disable the "Include flea tax" option and only enable "Show flea tax."
 Then the fee will not be deducted in the tooltip, but you will see what you would likely pay in flea tax.
 However, the orange highlighting, which indicates which sales option yields more profit, may then be incorrect.